saptak/envddext/docs/envoy_gateway_implementation_plan.md

   - Added real-time validation with detailed error messages
 - **Completed**: May 22, 2025

-### Task 3.2: Add Testing Tools (1-2 days)
+### Task 3.2: Add Testing Tools (1-2 days) ✅ COMPLETED
-- [ ] Implement a simple HTTP client in the UI for testing routes
+- [x] Implement a simple HTTP client in the UI for testing routes
-- [ ] Add request/response display with formatting for different content types
+- [x] Add request/response display with formatting for different content types
-- [ ] Create copy-to-clipboard for curl commands to test outside the UI
+- [x] Create copy-to-clipboard for curl commands to test outside the UI
-- **Testable Outcome**: Users can test routes directly from the UI and see results
+- **Testable Outcome**: Users can test routes directly from the UI and see results ✅
+- **Implementation Details**:
+  - Created comprehensive HTTP client with request/response display
+  - Implemented curl command generation with copy-to-clipboard functionality
+  - Added content type detection and JSON formatting
+  - Integrated testing tools with HTTPRoute management
+  - Added request history and error handling
+  - Applied complete dark theme styling for Docker Desktop integration
+- **Completed**: May 26, 2025

 ## Iteration 4: Enhanced UI and Visualization